Cooops/Comp-Sci-Fundamentals/README.md

 ### Summary

 ---
 Web clients and servers communicate through a series of HTTP requests, most commonly `GET`, `HEAD`, `POST`, `UPDATE` and `DELETE`.
-The server performs an action based on what the client is requesting of it, be it creating a new account, deleting a user, changing your username or something else entirely.
+The server performs an action based on what the client is requesting of it, be it creating a new account, deleting a user, changing your userage or something else entirely.

 Chrome Dev Tools or Fiddler are both good options for exploring how websites interact in more detail.